ianchesal/ianchesal.github.io/about.md

 I like music.
 All kinds of music.

-I beta test snazzy music-making gear for [Fractal Audio](http://www.fractalaudio.com/) and occassionally get together with far-more talented musicians to make some of it in public.
+I beta test snazzy music-making gear for [Fractal Audio](http://www.fractalaudio.com/) and occassionally get together with far more talented musicians than myself to make some of it in public.

 I'm a moderator at [Ask Different](https://apple.stackexchange.com/) -- the Stack Exchange Q&A site for all things Apple.